Shiz2/onboardingFall18/README.md

 You're free (and encouraged!) to customize basic details (colors, fonts, etc.) but the core styling details (layout, sizing, hover states, transitions, etc.) should be exactly the same as in the video.

 Do note the following:
--When you hover over the buttons, they change color into their original border color, and the text color changes to white.
+-When you hover over the AppButtons, they change color into their original border color, and the text color changes to white.
 This change does not happen immediately but rather over a (relatively short) transition period.
 -When you type in the input fields, the border of the field changes color and grows slightly.

 ### Setup and Submission